 Even if your business is small and you have a limited budget, you can still get your warehouse automated.
 You might not be able to get advanced robots or drones, but packing machines and other systems for automation can often be acquired.
 A smart warehouse, in addition to boosting productivity and efficiency, will also help to eliminate many HR-related issues.

 The next question that often comes to mind is which is better: human workers or automation?
 The answer is ultimate that automation under human guidance generally works best.
 Humans and machines working together can be seen in successfully-operated warehouses all around the world.

 - Automation increases speed and productivity.
 Humans will work at their own pace and might not be able to complete their quotas or deadlines on time.

 - Automation greatly helps reduce overall error rates and helps to fully remove any human errors that could have a negative impact on the warehouse.

-- Decision making and handling crises are better with a human workforce, as too much reliance on technology could leave warehouse vulnerable to power outages, viruses and other technology-related risks.
+- Decision-making and handling crises are better with a human workforce, as too much reliance on technology could leave warehouses vulnerable to power outages, viruses, and other technology-related risks.

 - The number of humans to complete a task or cover a huge warehouse will be a lot more compared to robots and drones.

 After comparing these important aspects, we can safely conclude that the perfect solution will be a hybrid solution of humans and robots working together.
 The use of automation has generally impacted the human job market, though major eCommerce companies like Amazon have proven that large numbers of robots and humans can work alongside each other, both performing different tasks but ultimately working in unison towards common goals.

 As AI is evolving and warehouse automation technology constantly changes, there could be a time in the future when automation is fully-implemented in warehouses worldwide.
 But until then, automation appears to be actually helping the human workforce, improving productivity and reducing errors.